-The Commission may disqualify or condition any Application that does not meet the Program Limits in Chapter 3 and the Minimum Threshold Requirements listed in Chapter 4.
-The Applicant may request this determination be reviewed using the procedures described in Chapter 12: Decisions and Reviews.
+The Commission may disqualify or condition any Application that does not meet the Program Limits in Section 2 and the Minimum Threshold Requirements listed in Section 3.
+The Applicant may request this determination be reviewed using the procedures described in Decisions and Review in Section 10.